jaloji/pyautorescene/README.md

 pyautorescene
 =============
 pyautorescene automates the process of returning un-rarred scene releases back into their former glory.
 It makes use of [PyReScene](https://github.com/srrDB/pyrescene) and [srrDB](http://srrdb.com) to make the whole process has hands off as possible.
 With this fork, it is possible to log in your srrdb account to bypass the daily download limit of srr.
+Redirect for srrxx is automatic don't worry about it...
-Now it is also possible to add only nfo/sfv/Sample/Proof/Subs if you already have releases in scene format but no longer the unrarred .mkv.
+Now it is also possible to add only nfo/sfv/Sample/Proof/Subs if you already have releases in scene format but no longer the unrarred .mkv (Can rebuild if you have something missing and you still have them in the same directory).
+Now it is also possible to search unrarred files against CRC just to check if they have .srr available or good CRC for exemple.

 Requirements
 ------------